Ueno Toshogu is the Golden Shrine

 I don’t go to Ueno Park much.
 It’s a popular place, but it is on the east side of Tokyo.
-That is far for me.
-One day, I was in the area for a photo shoot that had been canceled.
+That is far.
+One day, I went there for a photo shoot.
+It was canceled, just as I arrived.
 What was I to do?
-I decided to go for a walk to reacquaint myself with Ueno Toshogu!
+I decided to reacquaint myself with Ueno Toshogu in Ueno Park!

-The golden building of the shrine is remarkable when you consider all they have seen.
+The golden building of the shrine is remarkable when you consider all it has seen.
 It survived the Battle of Ueno (1868), the Great Kanto Earthquake (1923), and the WW2 firebombings.
 Like Gokokuji, this shrine is a rare example of actual early Edo-era architecture in Tokyo.
 The government has designated several of its structures as Important Cultural Properties.

-For me, it is all about the photography.
-Ueno Toshogu is very beautiful.
-Of course, it is with all that gold.
-And there are all the decorations.
-Animals, like birds and sushi (lions), cover the buildings.
+For me, it is about the photography.
+Ueno Toshogu is beautiful.
+Of course it is, with all that gold.
+Decorations and motifs cover the shrine’s walls.
+Animals, like birds and shisa (lions), cover the buildings.
 It is stunning.

-- Originally the shrine’s name was Toshosha, but it became Toshogu in 1645.
+• Originally, the shrine’s name was Toshosha, but it changed in 1645.
 Toshogu is the official name for shrines dedicated to Tokugawa Ieyasu.
-You can find others in Tokyo and Japan.
+Others are in Tokyo and Japan.
 I’m sure you’ve heard of the big one in Nikko, Tochigi Prefecture.

-- Besides Ieyasu and Iemitsu, others are there too.
+• Besides Ieyasu and Iemitsu, others are there too.
 One is Yoshimune.
 The 15th and last shogun, Yoshinobu, is there too.
-You can find Yoshinobu’s actual grave at Yanaka Cemetery.
-There is a lot of important Japanese history at this shrine.
+His actual grave is at Yanaka Cemetery.
+A lot of Japanese history at this shrine.

-- There are 48 bronze lanterns on the outer shrine grounds.
-Daimyo from all over Japan donated them.
+• 48 bronze lanterns are on the outer shrine grounds.
+Daimyo Japan donated them.
 They are only used for ritual ceremonies and are designated Important Cultural Properties.

-- A Peony Garden!
-Ueno Toshogu has a garden full of them.
+• Ueno Toshogu has a peony garden full of them.
 They bloom twice a year: in winter and spring.

 Where is Ueno Toshogu?